fdavies93/minibudget/README.md

 - [ ] Generate cool charts
 - [ ] Proper multi-currency support (this is probably out of scope for a simple tool like this)
 - [ ] Implement non-regression and unit testing
+- [ ] CSV output options, especially for `diff` (as table grows large very quickly)
+- [ ] JSON output options, mainly for testing but could be used for integrations
+- [ ] Convert ledger records to minibudget format
+- [ ] Convert csvs to minibudget format

 ## Completed Features